Travel advice for Nepal

 Nepal is broadly temperate, with four main seasons centred around the summer monsoon from June to September.
 The build up to the monsoon is stiflingly hot with afternoon clouds and rain showers.
 The subsequent monsoon brings relief with a drop in temperatures and the heavy rains bring the countryside into bloom.

-Each season has its charms and each offers something different to travellers exploring this wonderful Himalayan country.
+Each season has its charms and each offers something different to travelers exploring this wonderful Himalayan country.

 Nepalis welcome the monsoon, the timing of which may vary by a few weeks every year, but typically begins in mid-June and peters out in the last weeks of September.